Age Groups for Fencers

 MSC National Team: Over the years we have had many fencers reach the top of the USA ratings.
 They all had some common elements to their training.
 They all practiced at least 4 days a week, took at least 2 individual lessons a week and competed regularly in local and national competitions.
 We took these elements and added the additional requirements that a fencer must be at least 9 years old, have fenced at least a half year and have the desire to become a national lever competitor.
 Both the fencer and parents have to agree to the requirements because it takes both if a fencer is become a national level athlete.
 Normally we take in new team members on August 1 of each year.

 Open Bouting: A time to fence without structure.
 This is normally after a class ends.
 Fencers may stay to fence with their classmates.
 Others fencers, who did not take part in the class, join in.
-Wednesday Bouting, 6:00 to 8:15p.
+On Wednesday there is open bouting available from 6:00pm-8:00mp.
 The entire 15 sets of electric scoring equipment are available for electric bouting.
-Click here "Enrollment and Info."to go to the registration page.
+Click here "Enrollment and Info" to go to the registration page.

-Individual Instruction: This is for fencers who want to develop quickly and advance to higher skill levels.
+Individual Instruction: Individual lessons are for fencers who want to develop quickly and advance to higher skill levels.
 Individual instruction develops the refined movements, perceptions and strategies needed for success in competition.
 Group instruction develops about 70% of fencing skills and knowledge.
 The refined 30% is obtained only with individual instruction.
 To learn more click on this link to go the the page for individual instruction.